deepaklearner/sample_cypher/problem1.md

 update the obtained employeeNumber in managerid of 1st User node.

+Solution1:
+MATCH (u:User)
+WHERE u.managerid STARTS WITH 'A'  // Identify the User nodes where managerid starts with 'A' MATCH (m:User)
+WHERE m.aetnaresourceid = u.managerid // Look for the User node where aetnaresourceid matches the managerid SET u.managerid = m.employeeNumber  // Update the managerid with the employeeNumber of the found User node RETURN u.employeeNumber, u.managerid // Return the updated node

 Accomodate this logic in below cypher:
 """UNWIND $rows AS row
 WITH row